serenader2014/mplayer/README.md

 -----
 ###Known issue

-1. Mobile phone broswer doesn't work well.
+<del>1.
+Mobile phone broswer doesn't work well.
 Multi audio won't work in my android phone.
 Haven't test in the iPhone.
-This will take some times to work out.
+This will take some times to work out.</del> **Fixed in the version 0.2.0.**

 2. You tell me.

 -----